 In summary, we are among the first to conceptualize data misappropriation detection in LLMs as a statistical hypothesis testing problem.
 We develop a general testing framework incorporating different inheritance settings, different rejection rule designs, and different watermarking techniques.
 We establish the minimax optimality guarantees for the proposed tests.
 Our proposal offers a valuable integration of statistical principles and large language models, and provides meaningful statistical insights into the rapidly evolving field of generative AI.

 The rest of the article is organized as follows.
-Section \ref{sec:setup} introduces the background and problem setup.
+Section \ref{sec:setup} introduces the problem setup.
 Section \ref{sec:framework} develops the statistical hypothesis testing framework.
-Sections \ref{sec:gumbel} and \ref{sec:redgreen} study the Gumbel-max watermarking and the red-green-list watermarking in detail.
-Section \ref{sec:numerical} presents the numerical studies.
-The supplementary appendix collects all technical proofs.
+Sections \ref{sec:gumbel} and \ref{sec:redgreen} study the Gumbel-max watermarking and the red-green-list watermarking.
+Sections \ref{sec:numerical} and \ref{sec:realdata} present the numerical results.
+The supplementary appendix collects all proofs and additional results.